dmd-program/dmd-100/topics/design-process.md

 ### 1. Discover

 The discovery phase is all about questioning and researching.
-Try to better understand the nature of the problem or issue so that the process includes authentic approaches.
+To better understand the nature of a problem later in the process, it is helpful to gather as much raw information and data as possible.

 #### Research